-Mortgage prepayment options outline the flexibility you have to increase your monthly mortgage payments or pay off your mortgage as a whole without penalty.
-The monthly prepayment provision is a percentage increase allowance on your original monthly mortgage payment, while the lump sum provision allows you to put money towards your mortgage principal.
-According to the Canadian Association of Accredited Mortgage Professionals (CAAMP), 28% of Canadians took advantage of prepayment privileges in 2010.
+Mortgage pre-payment options outline the flexibility you have to increase your monthly mortgage payments or pay off your mortgage as a whole without penalty.
+The monthly pre-payment provision is a percentage increase allowance on your original monthly mortgage payment, while the lump sum provision allows you to put money towards your mortgage principal.
+According to the Mortgage Professionals Canada's Annual State of the Residential Housing Market in Canada, 33% of Canadians took advantage of pre-payment privileges in 2020.

 |Description||Percentage increase allowance on your monthly mortgage payment.||Annual percentage limit you are permitted to make a lump sum payment towards your mortgage.|

 |Example||A 100% allowance permits you to double your monthly payment.||A 25% lump sum pre-payment privilege would allow you to pay off a mortgage completely in four years.|

 A lot can happen over a mortgage term that can affect your ability or desire to pay off your mortgage sooner than you had originally anticipated.
 You may gain access to cash flow you did not expect throughout the term of your mortgage, in the form of a salary increase, bonus or inheritance.
 Such cash flow influxes are not uncommon; therefore, you may want to consider putting this money towards your mortgage, as it will reduce the total amount of interest you will pay.
 Pre-payment options allow you to pay off a mortgage at a faster rate than the original payment schedule outlined by your lender.